sunpy/sunpy/doc/source/guide/spectra.rst

 SunPy currently supports reading dynamic spectra from e-Callisto_ instruments.
 The main class that is used for this is :py:class:`sunpy.spectra.sources.callisto.CallistoSpectrogram`.
-SunPy also comes with an example image that shows a radio burst observerd at `Ross Observatory`_ (aka.
+SunPy also comes with an example image that shows a radio burst observed at `Rosse Observatory`_ (aka.
 BIR; Birr Castle, Co.
 Offaly, Ireland) that can be found in sunpy.CALLISTO_IMAGE

     >>> from matplotlib import pyplot as plt